apollo-ng/governess/governess-app/README.md

 :construction: WIP (Work In Progress) :construction:

 Multi-Platform Hybrid-Client to monitor and control governess, based on Angular2/Ionic2.
-Since it's still early beta and many upstream angular modules aren't yet ng2/ts ready, it will serve as angular2/ionic learning ground, conceptual kitchen-sink and client work-flow optimizer while waiting for ng2 release to settle for now.
+Since it's still early RC and many upstream angular modules aren't yet ng2/ts ready, it will serve as angular2/ionic learning ground, conceptual kitchen-sink and client work-flow optimizer while waiting for ng2/ionic2 release to settle for now.
 Many features have already been mocked and are currently in the process of implementation.

 ## Available Platforms

 ### Web

-HTML5 Web-client delivered by governess-server to any modern browser on any platform.
+HTML5/Progressive Web-client delivered by governess-server to any modern browser on any platform.

 ### Mobile - Ionic2 build/bundle